Quick guide to transom mounted transducer set up [less detailed version]

 |---|---|

-| ✅ Starboard is preferred | With a clockwise-spinning prop, wash travels away from the starboard transducer zone |
+| ✅ Starboard is preferred | With a clockwise-spinning prop, wash can travel over slightly to port side however.... |

-| ✅ Port is fine too | Hundreds of boats run port-side with zero issues |
+| ✅ Port is fine too | Hundreds of boats run port-side with zero issues and the distance from prop to typical transducer position is far away enough that the wash wont reach |

-| 💡 Why prop wash isn't the real concern | The boat moves forward faster than any disturbance can travel toward the transducer |
+| 💡 Why prop wash isn't the real concern | The boat moves forward faster than any disturbance can travel forwards toward the transducer |

 | ⚠️ EM fields | Generated at the powerhead (top of motor) — the lower unit has negligible EM output |